 These activities reinforce grade-level skills across a variety of language concepts.
-The questions are provided as a full practice page, making them easy to prep for morning routine, at the beginning of each language arts block, or for quick standards-based activities.
+The questions are provided as a full practice page, making them easy to prep morning routine, at the beginning of each language arts block, or for independent practice.